[Note: This post was updated on Oct. 13, 2023.]

-A: Sorry, but I’m with your girlfriend on this one.
-I’ve found no evidence that the Romans routinely painted the walls of captured towns with the blood of conquered people.
+A: Sorry, but we’re with your girlfriend on this one.
+We’ve found no evidence that the Romans routinely painted the walls of captured towns with the blood of conquered people.

 Roman society depended heavily on slavery, and the Romans tended to enslave rather than massacre conquered people (see accounts by Livy, Josephus, and the modern historian K.R.
 Bradley of the conquests of Carthage, Jerusalem, Epirus, and so on).

 At any rate, it’s hardly likely that Roman atrocities would be the source of “paint the town red.”
-The expression is relatively recent—the earliest published references in the Oxford English Dictionary date from the late 19th century.
+The expression is relatively recent.
+The earliest published examples date from the 1870s.

-Another widespread explanation is that the expression originated in 1837 when the Marquis of Waterford and a bunch of rowdy friends painted some public spots red in the English town of Melton Mowbray.
-Eric Partridge, in A Dictionary of Slang and Unconventional English, appears to accept the Melton Mowbray story.
-I have my doubts, however, since the first OED citations didn’t appear until nearly half a century after the incident.
+Another widespread explanation is that the expression originated in 1837 when the Marquis of Waterford and a bunch of rowdy friends literally painted some public spots red in the English town of Melton Mowbray.
+That’s doubtful, since the earliest recorded examples appeared decades later—and in the United States, not Britain.